 Keep in mind that windshields do not come with tint built right into the glass, it will only be on rear side windows.
 If you’re not sure if your vehicle has an aftermarket tint or tinted glass, keep reading and we’ll teach you how to identify an aftermarket window tint.

 The Easiest Way To Remove Tint

 The easiest window tint removal method is with nothing more than a sharp razor blade.
-You read that right — all you need is a razor blade when you’re learning how to remove old window tint.
+You read that right — all you need is a razor blade and a bit of patience during while learning how to get rid of your old tint.

 If you’re removing tint from a side window, roll it about halfway down and locate the edge where the tint starts and trace it over to where the window starts to curve down.
 If the window doesn’t curve down that’s alright, you just might have a little more trouble with the next step.